Proof of identity to open a bank account

 The Central Bank has an explainer on why you must prove your identity when opening a bank account.

-- A valid passport
+- Valid passport

-- A current Irish driving licence
+- Valid driving licence

 The bank can request any of these documents as proof of your address:

 - Current utility bill (such as a gas, electricity or telephone or mobile phone bill)

 - Current car or home insurance policy that shows your address

 - Document issued by a government department that shows your address